 Emeritus Faculty Biographies

-Bruce Robinson, Fine Arts and Graduate Studies professor emeritus, has had artwork in numerous regional and national juried shows.
-He exhibited in Dresden, Germany in the 1997 exhibition celebrating the fifth anniversary of the sister-city relationship between Columbus and Dresden.
+Bruce Robinson, Professor, Fine Arts, taught figure drawing and painting.
+His work has appeared in numerous regional and national juried shows.
+He exhibited in Dresden, Germany, in the 1997 exhibition celebrating the fifth anniversary of the sister-city relationship between Columbus and Dresden.
 BFA, Kansas City Art Institute; MFA, Indiana University.